frederic-perez/AmE-dictionary/dictionary.md

 __fluster__ :two: _v_ Make (someone) agitated or confused. _Syn_ unsettle, make nervous, unnerve _Rosamund seemed rather flustered this morning._ :es: aturdir, confundir, poner nervioso
 __flyer__ _He caught such a flyer leaving the gate I had to take advantage of it._
 __flying colors__
-__fodder__ :three: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
+__fodder__ :four: /ˈfɒdə/ Food, especially dried hay or straw, for cattle and other livestock; a person or thing regarded only as material for a specific use. _Young people ending up as factory fodder.
 Ever feel like cannon fodder?_
 __foible__ _n_ A behavioral attribute that is distinctive and peculiar to an individual. _:es: manía_
 __folded__ _The American Soccer League folded in 1931._
 __follow suit__